 Low Ride Height

 If you feel that your Jeep is riding lower than it is supposed to be, this is the time to look at your air suspension.
-When the air suspension is failing, it can’t hold your vehicle at the proper height.
+When the air suspension fails, it can’t hold your vehicle at the proper height.
 In that case, your vehicle may wiggle forward and backward.
 It may also result in sagging.

 Air Leakage